 Benzo Abuse and Addiction Have Statistical Ties to Early Death

 Benzos have the highest number of young prescription user deaths of any medicine on the market today.
-In one study, more than 100,000 medical records of deceased individuals were examined, and researchers found that benzos were linked to the highest number of early deaths (i.e., deaths at an age below the national average lifespan).
+In one study, researchers examined more than 100,000 medical records of deceased individuals and found that benzos shared a link with the highest number of early deaths (i.e., deaths at an age below the national average lifespan).
 The study concluded that, statistically, the chances of dying earlier in life nearly double with the prescription and continued use of a benzodiazepine.

 Quitting Benzos Cold Turkey Can be Fatal

-The cold turkey method of stopping substance abuse is almost never recommended, but it is especially ill-advised for benzos.
+Most professionals would never recommend abruptly stopping substance use, but benzo addiction recovery should never involve the cold turkey method.
 Withdrawing and detoxing from this drug should always be done under medical supervision.
 Otherwise, the symptoms could be deadly.
 A list of withdrawal symptoms and more information about benzos detox can be found here.

 The Treatment Center Offers Residential Care and Benzo Detox

 Benzos have been a major component of the medical industry for more than 50 years, and the abuse of benzo prescriptions may very well have been a problem for just as long.
 With most of the country’s focus on the opioid epidemic, benzo addiction may have been forgotten, leaving many to continue struggling.
 But you don’t have to face addiction alone.
-At The Treatment Center’s Residential Care facility, our team of qualified medical and treatment professionals is equipped to help our patients detox and recover from a wide variety of substances, including benzos.
-If you are struggling with a benzo addiction, please call us at (888) 991-4395.
+At The Treatment Center’s Residential Care facility, our team of qualified medical and treatment professionals works tirelessly to help patients detox and recover from a wide variety of substances, including benzos.
+If you are struggling with a benzo addiction, please call us at (844) 201-3136.
 All calls are confidential.